jpmorganchase/java-lint-assert/Readme.md

 test{
    ...
     lintAssert{
-        packageName = "org.lint" //optional or scan all verbose = true //optional, defaults to false includeClasspathJars = true //optional, defaults to false, scan alls jars found on the classpath }
+        packageName = "sample" //optional or scan all }
 }
 ```